larsson-lab/SEISMIC/README.md

 - `refnuc`: reference nucleotide
 - `varnuc`: variant nucleotide
 - `sampleID`: patient ID

+Mutation calls of high quality are important, as false somatic mutation calls (e.g. miclassified germline mutations) are expected to be indistinguishable from drivers to SEISMIC.
+This is because they will exhibit a lack of correlation with tumour mutation burden, just like drivers.

 A file with region definitions for the regions to be analysed is required.
 The files used for gene CDSs, promoters, and introns in the paper are available in the data directory.